venovako/JKogb/README.md

 # JKogb
-J-Kogbetliantz algorithm for the hyperbolic singular value decomposition (HSVD)
+The J-Kogbetliantz algorithm for the hyperbolic singular value decomposition (HSVD)

 This software is a supplementary material for the paper arXiv:[2003.06701](https://arxiv.org/abs/2003.06701 "A Kogbetliantz-type algorithm for the hyperbolic SVD") \[math.NA\].

+## Building

+### Prerequisites

 A recent 64-bit Linux (e.g., CentOS 7.8 with devtoolset-8) or macOS (e.g., Catalina) is needed.

-Have the Intel MKL (Math Kernel Library) installed.
+Have the Intel MKL (Math Kernel Library) installed (only required as a JACSD's dependency).
 Other (sequential) BLAS and LAPACK libraries might work with some makefile tweaking, if they support 8-byte INTEGERs.

 Then, clone and build [JACSD](https://github.com/venovako/JACSD) in a directory parallel to this one.